gardener/gardener/docs/usage/shooted_seed.md

 Option | Description
 --- | ---
 `true` | Registers the cluster as a seed cluster.
 Automatically deploys the gardenlet into the shoot cluster, unless specified otherwise (e.g. setting the `no-gardenlet` flag).
 `no-gardenlet` | Prevents the automatic deployment of the gardenlet into the shoot cluster.
-Instead, the `Seed` object will be created with the assumption that another gardenlet will be responsible for managing it (according to its `seedSelector` configuration).
+Instead, the `Seed` object will be created with the assumption that another gardenlet will be responsible for managing it (according to its `seedConfig` configuration).
 `disable-capacity-reservation` | Set `spec.settings.excessCapacity.enabled` in the seed cluster to false (see [/example/50-seed.yaml](../../example/50-seed.yaml)).
 `invisible` | Set `spec.settings.scheduling.visible` in the seed cluster to false  (see [/example/50-seed.yaml](../../example/50-seed.yaml))
 `visible` | Set `spec.settings.scheduling.visible` in the seed cluster to true  (see [/example/50-seed.yaml](../../example/50-seed.yaml)) (**default**).